-3.4.3.1 Projects With Horizontal and Vertical Controlled Cross Sections
+3.4.3.1 Projects with Horizontal and Vertical Controlled Cross Sections

 - 1. Calculate end areas and volumes by computer, when possible, and print the calculations for verification and future use by others. - 2.
 Plot cross section details at the largest scale the sheets will permit.
 Care should also be taken when plotting slopes that extend over long distances. - 3.
-If end areas are calculated from cross sections manually, show the breakdown of areas, etc. on work sheets and include these as backup in the computation book. - 4.
+If end areas are calculated from cross sections manually, show the breakdown of areas, etc. on the Design Backup worksheets in the Summary of Earthwork.xlsx file. - 4.
 When computing volumes, determine lengths between sets of end areas to compensate for volumes that do not run the entire lengths between the normal station lengths. - 5.
 Properly use match lines and turning lines to divide end areas when separate lengths should be used to calculate volumes. - 6.
 Reduce the interval between cross sections to 25 feet or less on ramps or sharp turning roadways, or determine and use the centroid of the section as the length for computing volumes. - 7.
 Exclude bridge spans, large culverts or other exceptions where earthwork is not required.